github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 When the `offense_count` is zero, the CI test is a `success`.
 If there are errors, this code sets the conclusion to `neutral` in order to prevent strictly enforcing errors from code linters.
 But you can change the conclusion to `failure` if you would like to ensure that the check suite fails when there are linting errors.

 When errors are reported, the code above iterates through the `files` array in the RuboCop report.
 For each file, it extracts the file path and sets the annotation level to `notice`.
-You could go even further and set specific warning levels for each type of [RuboCop Cop](https://docs.rubocop.org/rubocop/cops.html), but to keep things simpler in this quickstart, all errors are set to a level of `notice`.
+You could go even further and set specific warning levels for each type of [RuboCop Cop](https://docs.rubocop.org/rubocop/cops.html), but to keep things simpler in this tutorial, all errors are set to a level of `notice`.

 This code also iterates through each error in the `offenses` array and collects the location of the offense and error message.
 After extracting the information needed, the code creates an annotation for each error and stores it in the `annotations` array.
 Because annotations only support start and end columns on the same line, `start_column` and `end_column` are only added to the `annotation` object if the start and end line values are the same.